OT Application and Requirements

 - Anthropology, philosophy, religion, fine arts, logic, ethics, foreign language, cultural studies and/or group dynamics.

-- 3 semester credits of Statistics
+- 3 semester credits of Statistics or Research Methods

-- PLEASE NOTE: In the 2020-2021 applicatin cycle, intro courses will no longer satisfy this requirement.
+- Intro courses will satisfy this requirement.

 - Only 4 credits can be taken online.